 - Ensure the financial health of the organization.

-- Manage programs with $4.7 million in annual revenue.
+- Manage programs with approximately $5 million in annual revenue.

-- Solicit grants and other funding sources from various justice agencies to provide the products and services the Membership Group requests.
+- Solicit grants, cooperative agreements, contracts, and other funding sources from various federal, state, local, and tribal governments and justice agencies, and private foundations to provide the products and services the Membership Group requests.

-- Provide a national leadership role on all issues relevant to the corporation.
+- Provide national leadership on all issues relevant to the corporation.

 Serve the Membership Group